Chapter 9:

 Caleb nodded.
 I stepped back politely.
 However, the gymnasium was cramped.
 And his voice was not quiet.

-‘Thatcher-kun,’ the priest said gently, ‘your presence today was a blessing.
+‘Thatcher-kun,’ the priest started, ‘your presence today was a blessing.
 Amen.
 But, be careful.’

 ‘Careful?’
 Caleb repeated.
 His brows gently drew together.